Content Map Terms

 COVID-19 Testing for Non-MSP Individuals

-If you are in B.C. and are not eligible for MSP coverage, provincially insured health-care coverage for COVID-19 treatment may be available.
+If you are in B.C. and are not eligible for MSP coverage, you may be able to use provincially insured health-care coverage for COVID-19 treatment.
 This health care coverage applies to medical services related to COVID-19 infection.
-Services unrelated to COVID-19 that are performed on non-eligible MSP patients will remain uninsured.
-Your health care provider will be responsible for determining your eligibility for this coverage.
+If you are not eligible for MSP, any services unrelated to COVID-19 are still uninsured.
+Your health care provider will determine your eligibility for this coverage.

 For more information on MSP and its response to COVID-19, see:

-To learn more about how to get your test results and what to do once you receive your results, see:
+To learn more about your test results and what to do once you receive your results, visit BC Centre for Disease Control: Understanding Test Results.

-The information provided above has been adapted from the BCCDC: Rapid Testing at Home, BCCDC: Testing, BCCDC: Test Results, BCCDC: Understanding Test Results and Government of BC: Rapid Antigen Testing kits pages accessed September 27, 2022.
+The information provided above has been adapted from the BCCDC: Rapid Testing at Home, BCCDC: Testing, BCCDC: Test Results, BCCDC: Understanding Test Results and Government of British Columbia: Rapid Antigen Testing kits pages accessed June 28, 2023.